-Google founders when they wrote the first Google algorithm, they had to decide how to rank pages in the Google search results.
+Google founders when they wrote the first ranking algorithm, they decided how to actually rank pages in the Google search results.

 Besides taking into account all the factors discussed above, they also came up with a brilliant idea: the websites that are referenced (linked to) by other websites are more likely to be more important and useful to users so they deserve a higher ranking.

 That’s an oversimplified version of the initial Google algorithm but the main idea holds until today.
-Websites that have incoming links from other websites are more likely to rank higher and get more traffic from Google compared to websites that don’t have any links pointing to them.
+Websites that have incoming backlinks from other websites are more likely to rank higher and get more traffic from Google compared to websites that don’t have many links pointing to them.

-Over the years’ webmasters and SEO’s tried to manipulate this rule by building links for the sole purpose of making the Google algorithm happy (black hat SEO) and this let into many spam or low quality sites to reach the first positions of Google.
+Over the years’ webmasters and SEOs tried to manipulate this rule by building links for the sole purpose of making the Google algorithm happy (black hat SEO) and this led to many low-quality sites reaching the first positions of Google.

-This in turn forced Google to add more rules to their algorithm to take into account more quality factors when assessing the quality of a link.
+This, in turn, forced Google to add more rules to its algorithm to take into account more quality factors when assessing the quality of a link.

 What is a good link?